ortizzxz/ortizzxz/README.md

 as SOLID or Clean - yes, better spend the time now and not having to worry tomorrow about your code.

 Apart from the languages mentioned, I'm also currently learning and deepening my knowledge on Architectures and Design Patterns.
-The ones mentioned being highly interested for me, because as a Backend developer aiming for cost-effective Software has to be a mandatory personal value.
+Those mentioned being highly interesting for me, because as a Backend developer aiming for cost-effective Software has to be a mandatory personal value.

 ## Skills